dimo414/bkt/README.md

 directory is created with `700` permissions, meaning only the current user can access it, but this is not foolproof.

-You can customize the `--cache-dir` to a location you trust such as `~/.bkt`, but note that your home directory may be slower than the `TMPDIR` (see [above](#cache_dir)).
+You can customize the cache directory (see [above](#cache_dir)) to a location you trust such as `~/.bkt`, but note that your home directory may be slower than the temporary directory selected by default.

 In general, if you are not the only user of your system it's wise to configure your `TMPDIR` to a location only you can access.

 ## Patterns and Tips